Handlebars have an important job. Of course they are your primary method of steering but they also support a lot of your weight.

 When choosing a set of the best MTB handlebars, it is important not only to choose one that can put up with the kind of riding you do but also find one that will be comfortable to use.

 If you are looking for some new handlebars, you are in the right place.
-Were going to look at some of our recommended MTB handlebars, then we’ll talk about how to choose the right handlebars for you in our guide.
+Were going to look at some top rated MTB handlebars, then we’ll talk about how to choose the right handlebars for you in our guide.

 - Race Face Atlas FR Riser Handlebar